Apache Kafka - K8s

 -c "cg"

-Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with the Kafka charm and allowing user management via relations.
+Actually, the Data Integrator is only a very special client charm, that implements the kafka_client relation for exchanging data with the Kafka charm for user management via relations.

 Producing messages